dividendnerd/dividendnerd.github.io/_posts/2018-06-09-the-right-parameters.md

 Ofcourse, there are loads of other parameters that are important for a given context.
 But, these are fundamental parameters I, and everyone besides me, should use when looking for a potential dividend stock.

-I think by now you can imagine the companies were looking for aren't the cool tech startups with their innovative bio-technological that will revolutionize the world.
+I think by now you can imagine the companies were looking for aren't your cool tech startups with their innovative bio-technological that will revolutionize the world.
 No, these are stable, boring, blue chip companies that have consistent income streams, able to pay off debts, increase profits and earnings.
 Moreover, these are companies that are less volatile in general and outperform non-dividend stocks.
 However, they also recover a little less steep whilst also taking less damage in bear markets.
 I will write about that a little more in the coming months.

-Does this cover anything?
+Does this cover everything?
 No, I bet no one is ever satisfied.

->Does this cover anything?
+>Does this cover everything?
 No, I bet no one is ever satisfied.

 But for now, I'll lay down on the writing, because I've a lot of questions left which I want to answer.
 Here are some of them: